mdn/content/files/en-us/web/api/pannernode/rollofffactor/index.md

 ### Exceptions

-- `RangeError`
+- {{jsxref("RangeError")}}
-  - : The property has been given a value that is outside the accepted range.
+  - : Thrown if the property has been given a value that is outside the accepted range.

 ## Examples